dubocr/homebridge-gpio-device/README.md

 ## ProgrammableSwitch

-`StatelessProgrammableSwitch` types monitor a GPIO input and reports it as HomeKit Stateless Programmable Switch.
+`StatelessProgrammableSwitch` or `Doorbell` types monitor a GPIO input and reports it as HomeKit Stateless Programmable Switch.

 ###### Configuration